 - Chronic Pulmonary Aspergillosis (CPA).
 Different forms are described, but they all correspond to a fungal growth, limited to a fungal ball, or aspergilloma, in the less serious forms, or with tissue invasion, necrosis and bloodstream propagation in the most serious cases.
 Aspergillus generally grows in a pre-existing cavity due to an underlying or past condition (mostly tuberculosis, but also after obstructive chronic broncho-pneumopathy or Kaposi sarcoma…).
 Without treatment, except for isolated aspergilloma, the disease has a poor prognosis (Denning et al., 2016).

 - Invasive aspergillosis are the most serious forms, affecting immunosuppressed patients (in particular aplastic patients but also those in intensive care).
-Pulmonary forms are the most common, but disseminated forms are also described (brain, kidney, heart…) (Latgé et al., 2020).
+Pulmonary forms are the most common, but disseminated forms are also described (brain, kidney, heart…) (Latgé & Chamilos, 2019).
 These pathologies are always lethal without treatment, and mortality remains high even with treatment.

 Due to its ubiquity, infections by Aspergillus spp. have an important incidence worldwide.
 It is the first cause of fungal pulmonary infections.
 Chronic forms have a major impact especially for patients with tuberculosis.
 The WHO estimates that 22% of patients with pulmonary tuberculosis develop a CPA (Denning et al., 2011).
 ABPA rate among asthmatic patients is around 2,5%, reaching 7,8% for patients with cystic fibrosis (Kanj et al., 2018).
 Immunosuppressed patients (AIDS, grafted, hematopoietic diseases…) are at risk, especially for invasive forms, leading to a 40% mortality rate.
 Overall, twelve million people are suffering of severe asthma with fungal sensitization or ABPA, 3 million of a CPA form and 300.000 of invasive aspergillosis (Bongomin et al., 2017).

 The diversity of aspergillosis forms implies a diversity in the diagnostic tools.
-For invasive aspergillosis, histopathological observation, imaging, culture and galactomannan detection via ELISA are the most common techniques (Germaud, 2004).
+For invasive aspergillosis, histopathological observation, imaging, culture, fungal DNA detection using PCR and galactomannan detection via ELISA are the most commonly used techniques (Donnelly et al., 2020).

 The diagnosis of ABPA relies on a set of criteria including clinical data, total and A. fumigatus specific IgE, radiology and specific IgG (Agarwal et al., 2013).